microsoft/nni/docs/PAIMode.md

 Install NNI, follow the install guide [here](GetStarted.md).

 ## Run an experiment
 Use `examples/trials/mnist-annotation` as an example.
-The nni config yml file's content is like:
+The NNI config yml file's content is like:

 ```yml
 authorName: your_name